emperorofmars/stf-unity/Docs/gltf_doesnt_work_as_an_interchange_format.md

-# GLTF 2.0 Fails As An Interchange Format
+# GLTF 2.0 Doesn't Work As An Interchange Format

 Originally, glTF's tagline was 'The JPEG of 3d'.
 For a format to work for 3d interchange/authoring, something which qualifies more as an 'open PSD of 3d' would be needed.